2015-16 Undergraduate STEM Research Scholarship Program

 Awards are one-year, non-renewable scholarships.
 Students may apply for the following:

 The maximum award per year cannot exceed $8,500.
-This is a competivite scholarship program, funded by NASA and the Commonwealth of Virginia contributions, with the goals of:
+This is a competitive scholarship program, funded by NASA and the Commonwealth of Virginia contributions, with the goals of:

 - Promoting undergraduate aerospace research while recognizing high academic achievement and promise

-- Increasing participation of underrepresented minorities, females and students with disabilities in aerospace-related careers
+- Increasing participation of underrepresented minorities, females, and students with disabilities in STEM related careers

 - Implementing the goals of the Virginia Space Grant Consortium and the National Aeronautics and Space Administration

-Must enrolled as a full-time student (minimum 12 credit hours) at one of the five Virginia Space Grant Consortium member institutions
+- Must be enrolled as a full-time student (minimum 12 credit hours) at one of the five Virginia Space Grant Consortium member institutions: Virginia Tech, University of Virginia, Old Dominion University, The College of William and Mary, or Hampton University

-- Must have completed at least two years of a STEM (science, technology, engineering and math) undergraduate program and be classified as a junior or senior during the 2014-2015 academic year (must have at least junior status by summer 2014 if choosing this option)
+- Must have completed at least two years of a STEM undergraduate program and be classified as a junior or senior during the 2015-2016 academic year (must have at least junior status by summer 2015 if choosing this option)

-- Must be in a program of study demonstrating an interest in aerospace or supporting NASA’s mission
+- Must be in a program of study demonstrating an interest in STEM and supporting NASA's mission

 - Must have a grade point average of 3.0 on a 4.0 scale